 3. Keep it short and sweet

-Don’t expect people searching for a long domain.
+Don’t expect people to search for a long domain.
 Nor should you expect them to add dashes.
 Keep the domain short and sweet (around 6-8 characters) for optimal impact.
-Or, use two easily-remembered words like “Affiliate Programs” or “Coming Soon” or “Business Insider”.
+Or, use two easily-remembered words like “Affiliate Programs” “Coming Soon” or “Business Insider”.

 Keeping it short also cuts down the misspellings.